staylor/wordpress-4.4/_posts/2015-08-23-taxonomy-roadmap.md

 * Hopefully land a `WP_Term` model
 * make Term Meta a thing

-@boone has been crushing all of this stuff.
+`boone` has been crushing all of this stuff.
 The next logical step is to keep going.